Update: The D7Security group is now established at gitlab.com/d7security and d7security.org!

 */

-// Fetch the list of supported D7 projects from GitHub.
+// Statically cache the list of supported projects to make only 1 HTTP

 if ($d7sec_supported->code == 200) {